 What Happens If You Get Sued by Rapid Finance

-If arbitration isn’t successful or Rapid Finance skips directly to a lawsuit, you should expect a different process.
-If you’re sued by Rapid Finance, the first thing that will happen is you’ll receive a legal complaint against you.
-Normally any lawsuit will outline the company’s claims and the remedy they’re seeking (such as a judgment to repay the debt).
-Once you receive the legal complaint, here’s a step-by-step guide of what happens:
+If arbitration isn’t successful or Rapid Finance skips directly to a lawsuit, expect a different process.
+If you’re sued by Rapid Finance, the first thing that will happen is you’ll receive a legal complaint.
+Any lawsuit will outline the company’s claims and the remedy they’re seeking, such as a judgment to repay the debt.

-- Review the documents: Make sure you thoroughly read and understand Rapid Finance’s complaint.
-You may compare the information in their complaint to your loan documents to verify their accuracy.
+- Review the documents: Thoroughly read and understand Rapid Finance’s complaint.
+Compare the information in their complaint to your loan documents to verify accuracy.

-- Seek legal help: At this point in the process, you may decide to hire an MCA attorney or debt relief attorney to represent you.
+- Seek legal help: At this point, you may decide to hire an MCA attorney or debt relief attorney to represent you.
 MCA attorneys have plenty of experience dealing with companies like Rapid Finance.

 - Respond to the complaint: The complaint will include a deadline by which you must respond, and it’s important to follow it.
-Failing to respond to the claim could result in a default judgment against you.
+Failing to respond could result in a default judgment against you.

-- Discovery: During the discovery process, the two sides — you and Rapid Finance — will exchange relevant information and documents related to the case.
+- Discovery: During the discovery process, both sides (you and Rapid Finance) exchange relevant information and documents related to the case.
 An MCA attorney can facilitate the discovery process on your behalf and advocate for you.

 - Negotiations: Many lawsuits settle before they go to court.
 You (or your attorney on your behalf) may negotiate with Rapid Finance with the goal of settling instead of going to trial.

-- Trial: If you aren’t able to reach a settlement agreement with Rapid Finance, the lawsuit will go to trial, where a judge will issue a judgment that dictates how much you’re required to pay.
+- Trial: If you can’t reach a settlement agreement with Rapid Finance, the lawsuit will go to trial, where a judge will issue a judgment that dictates how much you’re required to pay.

 How to Negotiate with Rapid Finance